Alabuga Special Economic Zone: Alabuga Polytech

+The school had attempted marketing in African countries to attract young "mulattos", as they called them, to their education programs and to be used in labour.
+When conventional marketing failed to attract new students and workers, Alabuga Polytech opted to use students as actors on Tinder and Badoo in a deceptive scheme to convince girls to move to Russia for school.
+The school targeted girls, as, supposedly, African boys "could be too aggressive and dangerous".
+In fall 2022, the school managed to attract several dozen people through this scheme.
+The African students were initially segregated from other students, housed and taught in separate facilities.
+The African students were employed in low-skill work such as janitorial services, rather than technical work like other students, as the school has no maintenance staff and so the maintenance responsibilities are shifted onto the African students.

+In 2021 and 2023, two students of the college, both minors, took their own lives due to harsh treatment and fear of expulsion.

+Some students, as young as 15, are employed by the company Albatross in the construction of Russian-made Shahed drones at the Yelabuga drone factory, which are deployed in the Russian invasion of Ukraine.
+Students were instructed not to tell their parents about the assembly work, or they would be fined 1.5 million to 2 million rubles, per their employment contracts with Alabuga Polytech.
+Refusal to work would be met with expulsion and thus a fine.
+In a 2 April 2024 offensive, the drone factory was struck by an improvised Ukrainian drone apparently adapted from a civilian light aircraft, an Aeroprakt A-22.
+Russian media reported a nearby workers' dormitory was damaged, with 12 students injured.

 Management company and financial indicators

 Management company

-The managing company of the special economic zone is JSC “SEZ IPT «Alabuga»”, whose shareholders are the Russian Federation through the state-owned JSC “Special Economic Zones” (66%) and the Ministry of Land and Property Relations of the Republic of Tatarstan (34%).
-According to the reports of JSC “SEZ IPT «Alabuga»” of 2014, 590 employees worked for the management company of the special economic zone.
+The managing company of the special economic zone is JSC "SEZ IPT «Alabuga»", whose shareholders are the Russian Federation through the state-owned JSC "Special Economic Zones" (66%) and the Ministry of Land and Property Relations of the Republic of Tatarstan (34%).
+According to the reports of JSC "SEZ IPT «Alabuga»" of 2014, 590 employees worked for the management company of the special economic zone.

 The management company interacts with state authorities and does IR-support of the SEZ.
-Since 2009, JSC “SEZ IPT «Alabuga»” carries out voluntary certification of quality management.
+Since 2009, JSC "SEZ IPT «Alabuga»" carries out voluntary certification of quality management.
 In 2013, Alabuga received a certificate of compliance with the requirements of GOST 9001-2011 (ISO 9001: 2008).
 In 2014, the Federal Agency for Technical Regulation and Metrology issued to the management company of the SEZ a certificate of compliance of the environmental management system and a certificate of compliance of the health and safety management.
-The activity of JSC “SEZ IPT «Alabuga»” is controlled by the Board of Director; the General Director performs operational management.
+The activity of JSC "SEZ IPT «Alabuga»" is controlled by the Board of Director; the General Director performs operational management.